Interest-Only Vs Repayment Mortgage

 Although an interest-only mortgage is more expensive overall, there are plenty of instances when it can be a great option:

-• For buy-to-let investments, where you want to keep monthly overheads low and you have the backing of a solid property portfolio as a repayment vehicle.
+• For buy-to-let investments, where you want to keep monthly overheads low, you have the backing of a solid property portfolio as a repayment vehicle.

-• Where you have an expected lump sum coming in the future e.g. another property sale or inheritance that gives you a secure repayment vehicle.
+• You have an expected lump sum in the future, such as another property sale or inheritance, that gives you a secure repayment vehicle.

 • Where your income is currently low, but you know it will increase.
-An interest only mortgage means you can afford to borrow more, with a plan to switch to repayment when your earnings go up.
+An interest-only mortgage means you can afford to borrow more and plan to switch to repayment when your earnings go up.

-• As a short-term measure during property restoration or renovation or the establishment of the new business.
+• It is a short-term measure during property restoration, renovation, or establishing a new business.

 Compare your repayments

-One of the most important questions you’ll have when it comes to choosing between a repayment and an interest-only mortgage is how much it will cost.
-There are two things to consider here – your monthly repayments and the total amount repayable.
+One of the most important questions when choosing between a repayment and an interest-only mortgage is how much it will cost.
+There are two things to consider: your monthly repayments and the total amount repayable.

-Try our calculator below to get a monthly cost comparison between interest only and a repayment mortgage.
+Try our calculator below for a monthly cost comparison between interest only and a repayment mortgage.

 Mortgage Repayment Calculator